zeroluck/docs/sources/articles/gluu-server-ce.md

 ## Next steps

-After you try these use cases, you may want to configure open source software that supports OpenID Connect, such as the [OpenID Conect Wordpress Plugin](http://www.gluu.co/wordpress-connect).
+After you try the above use cases, you may want to configure plugins that supports OpenID Connect, such as the [OpenID Conect Wordpress Plugin](http://www.gluu.co/wordpress-connect).

 ## Community Support